turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 <section class="answer">
 ### Part 1 - Scavenger Hunt

-First, run `git checkout scavenger-hunt` to get to the correct branch
+First, run `git checkout scavenger-hunt` to get to the correct branch.
+You should see `// SCAVENGER HUNT` at the top of the `main.js` file to know you're in the right place.

 Take notes in your notebook as you find the following.
 - What represents the data model?